A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 showing that, when compared to the general model provided in \eqref{eq:CovFourierModesPerio}, the temporal structure is given by the function

 where once again the superscript $^{(1)}$ entering in the particular notation $F^{(1)}$ will become clear next paragraph.

 Let us now explore the consequences of the particular temporal kernel $F^{(1)}$ given in \eqref{eq:FTempCorrOU} on the regularity in time of the corresponding velocity field, and more precisely on the scaling behavior of the respective temporal structure function $S_2^{(1),\text{ {T}}}(\tau)$, i.e. the variance of the velocity time increment $\delta_\tau \bu^{(1),\nu}$ \eqref{eq:TimeIncrement}.
-Recall that we found the expression \eqref{eq:TemporalS2}, that reads, using the generalized forms of $ E^{\text{ {E}}}(|\bk|)$ \eqref{eq:ModelPSDAnyHNuTo0} and $T_\bk$, \eqref{eq:DefTkBeta}